gtalarico/revitpythonwrapper/notes.md

 * Feature/Cleanup: Add get_attribute(wrapped) + deprecate warning to several attributes:
   including: FamilyInstance, FamilySymbol, Family, and Category.
-  Attributes like FamilyInstance.symbol should now be accessed using FamilyInstance.get_symbol()
+  Attributes like FamilyInstance.symbol should now be accessed using FamilyInstance.get_symbol() These are being added in preparation to 2.0.0

 ### 1.6.0
 * Added TaskDialog, Tests, Docs